SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 ### Pushing data to Open SQL Schema
 The _Pushing Data_ approach is similar to _Pulling data_ approach.
 The main difference is the trigger point, which initiates the data load process.
-While in the Pulling Data scenario the initiator is SAP Data Wareshouse Cloud by connecting to the source and **reading the data** from it, whereas in the Pushing Data scenario, the initiator is an external client which **writes the data** into a dedicated persistence of SAP Data Warehouse Cloud: the _Open SQL Schema_.
+While in the Pulling Data scenario the initiator is SAP Data Wareshouse Cloud itself by connecting to the source and **reading the data** from it, whereas in the Pushing Data scenario, the initiator is an external client which **writes the data** into a dedicated persistence of SAP Data Warehouse Cloud: the _Open SQL Schema_.

 ### Sharing data from Spaces